mesilliac/multitude/TALK.md

 This console can be opened in Firefox with CTRL-SHIFT-K, and in Chrome with CTRL-SHIFT-J.

-While we're at it, lets also update our javascript to send using JSON.
+While we're at it, let's also update our javascript to send using JSON.

     server.onopen = function() {
         message = JSON.stringify({"message": "Hello, server!"});